andreasmuelder/statecharts.online/chapters/01-what-is-a-state-machine.md

       when to move between states, and events trigger those transitions.
 ---

 State machines are one of those concepts that sound more complicated than they really are.
 Many developers shy away from using them, partly because they're often introduced through heavy academic language—terms like "deterministic automata," "powerset construction," or "mathematical model of computation."
-That's enough to scare off anyone who's just trying to build software that works.
+That's enough to scare off anyone who's just trying to build **reactive software** that works.

 The good news?
-You don't need a PhD in computer science to understand or use state machines.
+You don't need a PhD in computer science to understand or use **finite state machines**.
 In fact, state machines (or *statecharts*, as they're often called in modern tools) are a simple and powerful way to model behavior in many kinds of systems.
-They're especially useful for reactive systems—systems that respond to external events like button presses, sensor triggers, or user input.
+They're especially useful for **event-driven programming**—systems that respond to external events like button presses, sensor triggers, or user input.
 Think of elevators, washing machines, or even interactive UIs.

 Once you start using state machines, you'll realize they're not some abstract, academic concept—they're a practical and readable way to design systems that respond to real-world events.